 The abortion pill (RU486) is known as a medical abortion.
 This procedure can only occur before your first nine or ten weeks of pregnancy.
-It actually uses two very powerful drugs, mifepristone and misoprostol.
+It actually uses two very powerful drugs, mifepristone, and misoprostol.

 The first pill blocks the hormone progesterone commonly referred to as the “pregnancy hormone.”
 The drug causes the lining of the uterus to thin and prevents the fetus from staying implanted.
-The second drug causes cramping in order for your body to expel the fetus.
-There is a higher risk of an incomplete abortion with the medication method.
+The second drug causes cramping for your body to expel the fetus.
+There is a higher risk of incomplete abortion with the medication method.
 This would require you to follow up with a surgical abortion

 There are two types of surgical abortions depending on how far along you are in your pregnancy.

 In this procedure, the doctor opens the cervix with a dilator (made from hard plastic) or laminaria (thin sticks derived from plants and inserted several hours before the procedure).
 After the cervix is dilated, a tube is inserted, which is attached to a suction device.
 After suctioning out the uterus, the doctor will check to make sure it is empty.

 One variation of this procedure is called Dilation and Curettage (D&C).
 In this method, the doctor may use a curette, a loop-shaped instrument, to scrape remaining fetal parts out of the uterus.